-- Depressurize the blast machine. - Lockout and tagout the compressed air supply. - Bleed the air supply line to the blast machine.

-6.1 Removing Damp Abrasive from Blast Machine.

-6.1.1 To clear a minor blockage caused by damp abrasive, during operation, rapidly open and close the choke valve several times.

-6.1.2 For more difficult blockages, proceed as follows: See Section 6.2 to check obstructions in metering valve.
+- Depressurize the blast machine. - Lock-out and tag-out the compressed air supply. - Bleed the air supply line to the blast machine. - 6.1 Removing Damp Abrasive From the Blast Machine. - 6.1.1 To clear a minor blockage caused by damp abrasive, during operation, rapidly open and close the choke valve several times. - 6.1.2 For more difficult blockages, proceed as follows: See Section 6.2 to check for obstructions in the metering valve.

-6.1.2.1 With the blast machine off, disconnect the blast hose and remove the gasket from the quick coupling on the machine.

-6.1.2.2 Place the machine so that the outlet is pointed away from any objects or persons.
+- 6.1.2.1 With the blast machine off, disconnect the blast hose and remove the gasket from the quick coupling on the machine. - 6.1.2.2 Place the machine so that the outlet is pointed away from any objects or persons.